ludovic-pourrat/api-governance/README.md

 # API Maturity levels

+- API scoring

 - Level 1 - Basic Documentation
 - Level 2 - Enhanced Documentation and Versioning
 - Level 3 - Mocking and Testing
 - Level 4 - SLA and Operational Metrics

+# API design guidelines

+- Per use case guildelines
+- How to boostrap
+- What about API first waht does that mean

+# API linting

+- API linited rules spectral
+- Where does it applies

+# API SDKs

+- Technologies
+- Registration
+- Lookup